julianburr/julianburr.de/src/pages/til/why-ast-trees-are-awesome.md

 tags: JS, CSS, HTML
 ---

 `AST` stands for [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), and describes a universal data format to represent any kind of tree structure.
 In frontend development it is commonly used to describe e.g. Javascript code.
-Parsers like `babel` uses AST trees to traverse the code, meaning to read and explore (and potentially modify) it in a very declaritive way, before parsing it back into JS code.
+Parsers like `babel` uses AST trees to traverse the code, in order to read and potentially modify it in a very declaritive way, before parsing it back into JS code.

 - https://github.com/babel/babylon
 - https://www.npmjs.com/package/babel-traverse